acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: '19'
         title: Grass-fed Beef Burger**
       - description: >-
-          November 2021 Burger of the Month: "Thanksgiving Burger" - Topped with Turkey Sausage-Cornbread Stuffing Melted Sharp Cheffar & Cranberry Mayo. (**As always, can be made with our award-winning Mushroom Tofu patty! ) Served with House Shoestring French Fries
+          December 2020: “Elvis’ Last Hurrah" - The Anti-New Years’ Resolution Burger........The King’s Favorite Combo served with Peanut Butter Sauce, Fresh Sliced Bananas, Candied Bacon Bits & Tempura Crisps (**As always, can be made with our award-winning Mushroom Tofu patty!
+          ) Served with House Shoestring French Fries
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '
     title: All-Day / All-Night Allstars